 How do I actually get to my Twiddy beach house?

-You drive to the north end of Corolla, turn onto the beach at the ramp, air your tires down, and drive north on the sand to your neighborhood.
-Twiddy handles the air-down for free at their rental office, and we’ll walk you through the rest at pickup with a tide-aware route plan for the week.
+You drive to the north end of Corolla, turn onto the beach at the ramp, and drive north on the sand to your neighborhood.
+We send you out with tires already aired down to beach pressure, so you can go straight onto the sand.
+Twiddy guests should ask at check-in whether the Twiddy office can air down tires for you.
+We’ll walk you through the rest at pickup with a tide-aware route plan for the week.

 What if I’ve never driven on sand before?